jcsargis00/surfs_up/README.md

 #
 ## Results:
 #
-Three key differences between the weather in June and December
+Three key points about the temperatures in Oahu, Hawaii in the months of June and December over several years:
    * The mean temperature in June was 75, while the mean temperature in December was 71, fairly close.
    * The high temperature in June was 85, while the high temperature in December was 83, also fairly close.
    * The low temperature in June was 64, while the low temperature in December was 56.
-On either of these lowest temperature days, it would be unlikely anyone would want to buy ice cream after surfing, just too cold.
+On either of these coldest temperature days, it would be unlikely anyone would want to buy ice cream after surfing, just too cold.
 #
 ## Summary:
 #